 It is important to remember that tinnitus is merely a sign of another, underlying condition.
 Identifying this condition with the help of a health professional is key to treatment.
 Tinnitus can result from a blocked inner, middle, or outer ear.
 The cause of this blockage can be as simple as blocked ear wax, which can be treated by flushing the ear with warm water.
 It may be that the ear has become infected, and a health professional can determine the best treatment for you, which may include flushing the ear as well as a course of antibiotics.

-There are other treatments that can be done at home or with a hearing professional.
+There are other treatments for tinnitus that can be done at home or with a hearing professional.
 One of the most common is sound therapy, where external noise is used to mask the perception of tinnitus.
 This external noise can be background music or something like a white noise machine.
 Whatever the case, the sound that is used in sound therapy should pleasing and pleasant to the person experiencing tinnitus.
 This sound therapy will only provide temporary relief, however.
 When the external noise is removed, the person experiencing tinnitus will again sense a ringing or another persistent and distracting sound.
 Hearing aids, however, can provide more long-lasting relief from tinnitus.
 This is because hearing aids amplify all manner of external sounds.
 The environmental sounds that a hearing aid can pick up can thereby redirect attention of the person experiencing tinnitus away from the ringing and toward other sounds.

 Another therapy used to treat tinnitus is called tinnitus retraining therapy.
 Here, the auditory system is retrained to understand the sounds of tinnitus (ringing, etc.) as natural sounds.
 This therapy is conducted by a trained hearing health professional who wears a device that gives off a low-level white noise.
 Over time, tinnitus retraining therapy sessions can help people dealing with these distracting symptoms.
 As with most health treatments, tinnitus retraining therapy works in direct proportion to the severity of the condition.